 Outdoor UK challenge events

-With ongoing uncertainties over domestic and international travel, we are offering a range of UK-based outdoor fundraising challenges in partnership with leading company Charity Challenge on our events page although many are currently on-hold or being re-arraged for dates later in 2021.
+With ongoing uncertainties over international travel, we are offering a range of UK-based outdoor fundraising challenges in partnership with leading company Charity Challenge on our events page although some are currently on-hold or being re-arranged for dates later in 2021.
 These challenges range from tackling Ben Nevis in the Scottish Winter to a marathon distance trek between the 10 London Royal Parks from Richmond to Greenwich.
-Some of these events have just a £1 registration fee.
 Please note that the availability of these challenges may be affected by the ongoing pandemic – please check the COVID-19 advisory on the Charity Challenge website and their COVID-19 UK Challenge FAQs for further details.

 Supporting our event fundraisers

-Normally, whenever an individual undertakes a sponsored event for us we try to come along to cheer, support and celebrate with them.
-However, in line with guidance and risk assessment around travel restrictions, social distancing and helping to keep our wonderful supporters, staff, volunteers and beneficiaries safe at the present time, we will not be attending events in this way.
+Over the last year, in line with guidance and risk assessment around travel restrictions, social distancing and helping to keep our wonderful supporters, staff, volunteers and beneficiaries safe at the present time, we have unfortunately not been able to come along to support and celebrate individuals/groups undertaking sponsored events for us.
 Despite this, we hope that all our fundraisers will know that they are still very much in our thoughts and that we truly appreciate their efforts.
-We also remain happy to share (with their premission) any photos and information on social media.
+We also remain happy to share (with permission) any photos and information on social media.
+We hope to be able to come along to cheer you on soon!

 Page last updated: 14 July 2021